netxms/netxms-doc/admin/visualisation.rst

 :guilabel:`Data sources` page is available for all DCI based elements: Bar Chart, Dial Chart, Line Chart, Pie Chart, and Tube Chart.
 Here you can define what DCIs should be used as data sources for the chart.
-Up to 16 DCIs can be added to single chart.
+Up to 16 DCIs can be added to a single chart.
 You can configure multiple properties for each data source.
 To edit data source, either double click on appropriate item in the list, or press :guilabel:`Edit` button.
 Data source configuration dialog looks like following: